rbrobots/pmb2_stopping_distance/README.md

 * This data is written to a new line in csv file
 * The process repeats for each scenario

-CSV data conists of the following parameters:
+CSV data consists of the following parameters:

 * timestamp
 * desired_velocity_x